 The Topo Athletic Traverse is one of the best new trail running shoes for 2024.
 Trail running shoes are extremely popular with thru-hikers, even though they're technically made for running—not hiking.
 At least, that was the case before Topo designed the Traverse specifically for thru-hiking long distance trails like the AT or PCT.
 What happens when a running shoe company crafts a trail runner just for hikers?
+I hiked more than 100 miles in this shoe to find out.
 My Topo Athletic Traverse reviews lets you know why I've added this newcomer to my short list of the best trail running shoes for hiking.

 This post includes a few affiliate links.
 If you click on one of these links and buy something, the retailer may share a small percentage of the sale with Hiking Feet.
 That's free for you—and gives you an easy way to support this site's free and indepedent content